mjgregoire/RNA-seq-pipeline/Pipeline.md

 # RNA-seq Pipeline Master Script
 **Purpose: Reproducible workflow for RNA-seq analysis.**

-Conda environment: rnaseq_tools (sra-tools, entrez-direct, fastqc, multiqc, samtools, etc...)

-This was installed via
-` conda install -c bioconda {package} conda create -n{name} -c bioconda {packages separated by spaces} ` You can check what packages are you the environment with `conda list`

-Under environment you can install things needed later with this code:
-` conda install -c bioconda {package} `

 ## Step 1: Log in to HPC and load conda
+Conda environment: rnaseq_tools (Packages: sra-tools, entrez-direct, fastqc, multiqc, samtools, etc...)

 ` module load miniconda
 conda activate rnaseq_tools `

+This was installed via:

+` conda install -c bioconda {package}

+conda create -n{name} -c bioconda {packages separated by spaces} `

+You can check what packages are you the environment with `conda list`

+Under environment you can install things needed later with this code:
+` conda install -c bioconda {package} `

 # -------------------------------
 # Step 2: Set up working directory